Cezero/dnd_tools/packages/shared/docs/feature-system/documentation-validation-checklist.md

 - [ ] All documented enums exist in `packages/shared/static-data/src/FeatureData.ts`
 - [ ] All enum values and names match actual static data
 - [ ] All utility functions are accurately documented
-- [ ] No references to non-existent enums (ModifierType, FeatureChoiceType, FeatureChoiceBehavior, FeatureSpecialEffectType, FeatureModifierConditionType)
+- [ ] No references to non-existent enums (all references use actual EntityType, EntityAppliesToType, FeatureEntityConditionType enums)
 - [ ] EntityType enum is properly documented with all values
 - [ ] EntityAppliesToType enum is properly documented
 - [ ] FeatureEntityConditionType enum is properly documented